openstack/watcher-specs/specs/mitaka/approved/db-purge-engine.rst

 of the purge operation (i.e. the total number of deleted objects, the number of deleted Audit Templates, the number of deleted Audits_, the number of deleted `Action Plans`_, the number of deleted Actions_).

+As a Cloud Administrator, I would like to execute purge command in dry-run mode, for which objects selected for deletion will be not purged.

 As a Developer, when an Audit template object is removed, all linked Audit objects shall be removed.